diffplug/spotless/README.md

 BUILD SUCCESSFUL
 ```

-If you want to see what spotless will do to your code:
+If you want to audit what `spotlessApply` will do to your code:
 * Save your working tree with `git add -A`, then `git commit -m "Checkpoint before spotless."`.
 * Run `gradlew spotlessApply`.
 * View the changes with `git diff`.
 * If you don't like what spotless did, `git reset --hard`.
-* If you'd like to remove the "checkpoint" commit, `git reset --soft head~1` will make the checkpoint commit "disappear".
+* If you'd like to remove the "checkpoint" commit, `git reset --soft head~1` will make the checkpoint commit "disappear" from history, but keeps the changes in your working directory.

-## Adding spotless to your Java source
+## Adding spotless to Java source

 ```groovy
 buildscript {